Pacific Western Airlines Flight 501

 Pacific Western Airlines Flight 501 was a regularly scheduled flight from Calgary to Edmonton, Alberta, Canada.
-The aircraft caught fire during takeoff on March 22, 1984.
+The Boeing 737-200 caught fire during takeoff on March 22, 1984.
 All 119 passengers and crew members survived, but five people suffered serious injuries while 22 others suffered minor injuries.

 Background

 Aircraft

 The aircraft involved was a 3 year old Boeing 737-275 registered as C-GQPW.
 It had 7,447 flight hours with the manufacturing number 22265/775.
 The aircraft was also equipped with two Pratt & Whitney JT8D-9A engines.

 Accident

 Flight 501 began taxing from the gate at Calgary International Airport at 7:35 AM and proceeded to take off on runway 34, carrying five crew members and 114 passengers.
 At 7:42 AM, a loud popping sound was heard 20 seconds into the takeoff run.
 The aircraft began to vibrate and veer to the left, and a fire broke out in the rear of the aircraft.
 The pilot, Stan Fleming, managed to abort the take-off.

 An emergency evacuation was ordered as the fire spread throughout the aircraft.
 Five people were seriously injured and 22 suffered minor injuries, but no one was killed.
 The aircraft was destroyed by the fire.